energyscope/EnergyScope/README.md

 # Content and documentation #
 This folder contains the fourth release (v2_2, hourly LP) of the EnergyScope model adapted to the Belgian case.
-This version of the model is an extension of the one in [4].
+This version of the model is an extension of the one in [4], and is documented as part of the EnergyScope webpage [here](https://gitlab.com/energyscope).
-A documentation is available [here](https://www.energyscope.net/latest/).

 Do refer to the documentation for:
 - Model overview